 See also my 2008 post, “She’s No Lady.”

-* Lamborghini history is full of interesting model names, most of them from the world of bullfighting: Miura, Urraco, Diablo, and Murciélago, which means “bat” in Spanish but was chosen because it had been the name of a famous fighting bull.
+* Lamborghini history is full of interesting model names, most of them from the world of bullfighting: Miura, Urraco, Diablo, and Murciélago; the last means “bat” in Spanish but was chosen because it had been the name of a famous fighting bull.